 • Ciara Chambers, Mats Jönsson, and Roel Vande Winkel, editors.
 Researching Newsreels: Local, National and Transnational Case Studies.
 Palgrave, 2018.

-• Gwenda Young and Daniel O’Connell.
-“Movie Going Memories.”
+• Gwenda Young and Dan O’Connell.
+“Movie Memories.”
 A Creative Ireland/UCC funded project, 2018.

 • Laura Rascaroli, Gwenda Young and Barry Monahan, editors.
 Amateur Filmmaking: The Home Movie, the Archive, the Web.
 Bloomsbury Academic, 2014.